 Unintended or not, we are left with the same sanitized message: No dangerous radicalism here.
 Just an anti-masker expressing “dismay.”

 Korte did question recall-petition leaders about their associating with Williams.
 This included on March 7 at their Sacramento news conference.
-This was fair scrutiny, but why did Korte stop short of pressing state GOP leaders for doing the same?
-After all after this news conference, both state GOP Chair Jessica Patterson and Assemblyman Kevin Kiley (R-Rocklin) joined Williams on stage at a Sacramento recall rally co-sponsored by Williams’ 1776 Forever Free group.
+This was fair scrutiny, however, Korte did not extend this same scrutiny to state GOP leaders for doing the same on that same day.
+After the March 7 news conference, both state GOP Chair Jessica Patterson and Assemblyman Kevin Kiley (R-Rocklin) joined Williams on stage at a Sacramento recall rally co-sponsored by Williams’ 1776 Forever Free group.

 Plus, another featured speaker at that rally was Scott Presler, a recent national strategist for one of the largest anti-Muslim hate groups in the U.S. I happen to know Patterson and Kiley were aware of Williams and Presler’s backgrounds prior to the event.
 That’s because I had forwarded it to them earlier that week and repeatedly followed up for comment.
 Neither would respond, and both still spoke at the rally.